-You can use your app to facilitate your customer loyalty programs and customer referral programs, which I talked about earlier.
+You can use your app to facilitate your customer loyalty programs and customer referral programs, which we talked about earlier.

-If you already have a live app or you’re in the process of building one, refer to my guide on how to improve the profitability of your small business mobile app.
+If you already have a live app or you’re in the process of building one, refer to our guide on how to improve the profitability of your small business mobile app.

 14. Set up Google Alerts